positivenoise/json-flask-cv/README.md

 JSON-Flask-CV
 =============

-A CV dynamically generated from a JSON file, Hosted with Flask with the Bootstrap template, outputting to .PDF .DOCX .JSON and .XML file formats
+A CV dynamically generated from a JSON file, Hosted with Flask with the Bootstrap template, outputting to .PDF .DOCX .JSON and .XML file formats.

+See an example at [http://brendan-muscat-cv.herokuapp.com]{http://brendan-muscat-cv.herokuapp.com}

 ###Command line to deploy to heroku: